Venue: Meeting Room Z, Fire & Police HQ, Leigh Road, Eastleigh

 To receive any announcements the Chairman may wish to make.

-The Chairman welcomed Cllr Mellor, the Chairman of the Standards and Governance Committee, who had come to observe the meeting.
+The Chairman recorded his thanks to Cllr Mellor, the Chairman of the Standards and Governance Committee, who had attended the training session in January.

 Scheme Advisory Board